-Giovanni Cottino was born in Turin in 1927 from a middle-class Piedmontese family, who owned a jewelry shop in the city center.
+Giovanni Cottino (1927 – 2022) born in Turin from a middle-class Piedmontese family, who owned a jewelry shop in the city center.

 He attended the Convitto Umberto I and then Galileo Ferraris high school and graduated one year in advance despite the difficulties of the war period.
 After high school, he enrolled at the Polytechnic of Turin, Faculty of Mechanical Engineering, where he graduated in 1950 with full marks at the age of 23.